lix-project/lix/src/nix/flake-update.md

   >
   > When trying to refer to a flake in a subdirectory, write `./another`
   > instead of `another`.
-  > Otherwise Nix will try to look up the flake in the registry.
+  > Otherwise Lix will try to look up the flake in the registry.

 # Description